pegromdev/pegromdev/content/blog/whoIam/whoIam.md

 date: "2022-11-24T22:12:03.284Z"
 description: "Introducing My Self"
 ---
-My name is Nicolas also know as pegrom almost 40 years old and you could classified me as a nerd or a geek depending on the subject..
+My name is Nicolas also know as pegrom or some call me a nerd or a geek depending on the subject..
 People see my self as a very technical oriented person, because you are what people see and think of you or are you not?
 JUST KIDDING!

 In 1995  thanks to a Friend who paid for me I sing up for computer classes to learn windows 95 and it was one of  those moments where you know passion is in you, then in 2002 I meet Linux, more exactly Red hat Linux and hey I fell in love for it...
 I won't go into anymore details because what I am trying to convey is that I been around for long and I know that I gonna be around for a while more...
 So lets discuss why I am here now shall we?